 Tennis Elbow- Is it related to tennis?

 Tennis elbow is a very common problem to the elbow and unlike its name, anyone can have tennis elbow.
-The term tennis elbow was probably coined from the popular sports of tennis because it requires a significant amount of strength from your wrist and elbow extensor muscles to hit the tennis ball.
+The term tennis elbow was probably coined from the popular sports of tennis because it requires a significant amount of strength from your wrist and elbow extensor muscles to hit a tennis ball.

 Treatment & Solution